jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 ## Evaluation

 For evaluation I am using the MLflow tracking service.
-The UI can be started by running `mlflow ui` in a python terminal or `!mlflow ui` in a interactive ipyhton session, then open the provided address in your browser.
+The UI can be started by running `mlflow ui` in a python terminal or `!mlflow ui` in an interactive ipyhton session, then open the provided address in your browser.

-There you can compare different models or model runs, as below:
+There you can compare different models or model runs, as in this snapshot:
 ![Image of Yaktocat](mlruns/comp_runs.PNG)

-#### validation scheme: eval metrics, measures taken against overfitting, assess overall model

-f1 score with overweight prec, as default action: buy index, less risky, and precision above 50% neccessaryto get outperf in real world

-brier score loss, not good for imb data, otherwise liked very much as it uses probas (more information)

-overfitting: most important: dont trick yourself! proer train (dev), test split

-overfitting: use same model / models tructure for similar time series, eg other DAX automotive OEMs check best parameter choices, model stability, performance, unlikely, that only "works" for DAIMLER

-simple model -> more complex model, stop, if no improvement
-#

-shuffle target, add noise
+In particular, I wanted to look into overfitting.
+The most important aspect here, I believe, is not any technical metric, but to make sure that you are not tricking yourself by implementing knowledge you can only have in hindsight.
+An example would be to make changes on hyperparameters after looking at the test set performance metrics (In that regard I am being a poor rolemodel in this assignment, comparing models on test set metrics).

+The name of each run indicates what I have varied in each run.
+First, I have used the pipeline as-is as my best-guess model.
+Here, I am mainly accessing precision and recall.
+I selected a model, that scores well on fbeta with an overweight on precision (beta=0.5), as I believe that this metric is mre important for this use case.
+The default action would probably be to buy the index, as it is less risky compared to a single stock.
+So precision, and hence the expectation of actually outperforming the index, needs to be quite high so that it is worth the risk.
+I also like looking at the brier score because it takes the predicted pobabilites into account and not just the labels.
+Regarding overfitting, you can see a gap between training and test set  metrics, which is an indication of overfitting.

+To apporach this issue, I reduced the maximum depth of the trees in the second run.
+Here you can see, that training traing and test set metrics are overall better aligned, whereas the overall performance on the test set does not really look worse.
+Hence I would prefer this model to the first on.

+To get a better understanding of whether I can trust the model based on these runs, I shuffled the training data labels, to have a complete random model, which should exhibit zero information, as a reference.
+This model scores drastically worse on all metrics.
+So the first two models may be not entirely useless.

+Lastly, I have built model with the same specifiations for a similar time series (`BMW.DE`) to see if this model in general is applicable fr this type of time series.
+You could also use a model entirely trained on `DAI.DE` data for this, if you have reason to believe (what I do not have in this case) that it will work for similar time series.
+Assessing the performance, this model scoressimilar to the first two ones.
+This could be an indication of the strategy/features used may work.

+Overall, for evey model the precision is below 50 %, so that you should expect not meeting the desired outperformance in the majority of weeks.
+If the outperformance threshold is set reasonably, then I would not use a trading strategy based on these results.

 ## Going forward

-then inferenceservice for use as trading strategy add add checks for assumptions, concept drift etc add in future events like dividend payouts

-also: for entire test set, no check, if preds actually good so failing dramatically
+To translate this into a trading strategy, further technical and business issues need to be addressed.

+From a business and data science view, further checks for assumptions, concept drift, etc. have to be implemented.
+At the moment the model doesnot even check for the entire test set length whether it is performing as good as expected!
+In addition, the certainity of machine learning predictions has to be assessed.
+Also, correlations within the entire portfolio and corresponding risks have to be checked.

+On the technical side, an inference (micro)service as outlined in my `ml-blueprint-arch` repository could be useful.
+This would also include e.g. automatic checks for dividend payout dates, as the are not used as a lagged feature n the model and hence have to be known beforehand.
-model and data versioning
+Additionally, model versioning could be refined and data versioning is also recommended in production use.

-trading strategy:
-cetrainty of ml decision, outperf or not portfolio view as a whole / risk model like models with predict proba, as it gives more information than just a label

-technical side: see blueprint

 ## Setup & environment
 For this project I have been using a conda environment, specified as